 The Bond Hotel and Residences, a project proposed by Faring for the north side Santa Monica Boulevard between Orange Grove Avenue and Ogden Drive, looks to be the next hotel in the pipeline for West Hollywood.

 According to the environmental impact report (which can be downloaded online), the hotel, which would be on the lot now occupied by Brick Fitness, would have 86 rooms.
-A building fronting on Ogden Drive would have nine two-bedroom apartment units, and the building facing Orange Grove Avenue would have 38 studio units and 23 one-bedroom units.
+A building fronting on Ogden Drive would have nine two-bedroom apartment units, 23 one-bedroom unit, and 38 studio units.
 Eleven of the 70 units would be affordable housing units.
 The Ogden lot currently is occupied by a two-story apartment building with seven rent-stabilized units.
 There would be two levels of underground parking accommodating 145 vehicles, with 45 spaces available to the general public.
 There would be 37 bicycle parking spaces.

 The EIR says that construction of the project, which must receive approval from the city Planning and Urban Development Department, the Planning Commission and the City Council, could begin in Spring 2020 and end as early as Winter 2021.
 It notes the likely impact of construction and the project itself on neighboring homes and businesses and offers alternatives.